 Welcome to my website!

-My research investigates how behaviour and decision making changes during acute illness and fatigue, what neural mechanisms are involved, and how this might explain the development of long-term persisting fatigue and mood alterations after medical treatments or infectious disease.
+My research investigates how behavior and decision making changes during acute illness and fatigue, what neural and immuno-biological mechanisms are involved, and how this might explain the development of long-term persisting fatigue symptoms, focusing on both mild fatigue and brain fog symptoms and severe debilitating mental exhaustion that can develop after medical treatments or infectious disease.

 With a background in both clinical neuropsychology and cognitive neuroscience I aim to build bridges between cognitive neurosciences, medical sciences and clinical practice.
-I strive to increase our mechanistic understanding of neural mechanisms underlying motivational deficits in neuropsychiatry and medical diseases to ultimately improve its pharmacological and behavioural treatment.
-To this end I study the role of immune-brain interactions in the emergence and maintenance of motivational symptoms after disease.
-For this I combine neuroimaging with immune, pharmacological and behavioural manipulations in both healthy populations and (longitudinal) patient studies.
+I strive to increase our mechanistic understanding of neural mechanisms underlying cognitive deficits and fatigue in medical diseases to ultimately improve its assessment, pharmacological and behavioural treatment.
+To this end I study the role of immune-brain interactions in the emergence and maintenance of cognitive symptoms and fatigue after disease.